elinscott/koopmans_docs/tutorials/tutorial_1.rst

 The first table lists the screening parameters :math:`\alpha_i` that we obtained -- we can see from row 0 we started with a guess of :math:`\alpha_i = 0.6` for every orbital `i`, and row 1 shows the alpha values.

-The second table lists :math:`\Delta E_i - \lambda_{ii}^\alpha`.
+The second table lists :math:`\Delta E_i - \varepsilon_{i}^\alpha`.
 This is a measure of how well converged the alpha values are: if this value is close to zero, then the alpha values are well-converged.
 Note that the values listed above correspond to our starting guess of :math:`\alpha_i = 0.6`; this table does not show how well-converged the final alpha values are.

 .. note::
   In order to see how well-converged our new screening parameters are, try increasing ``n_max_sc_steps`` in the input file from ``1`` to ``2``.
 Can you make sense of the contents of the resulting tables?